How to choose the best drawing tablet in 2022 and Wacom alternatives

 Holding a pen is also much more ergonomic than using a mouse, and most users with repetitive strain injury (RSI) or tendonitis suffer less pain when using a tablet.
 In my personal case, it completely cured a chronic pain I had in my right wrist.
 I’ve been using a Wacom pen tablet exclusively for the past 20 years and could not go back to a mouse.

 Working with a mouse requires repetitive muscle movements while the rest of the hand keeps still, creating uneven muscle fatigue.
 A pen, on the other hand, allows you to work in a more relaxed position and eliminates the forearm twisting that strains muscles and tendons.
 At the end of the day, it feels much more natural and relaxed.

 Most games don't work very well with pen input, as their interfaces were originally designed for mouse control.
 Think about controlling a first person shooter with a pen.
 It definitely makes little sense.

-In the architectural and engineering fields, there's a split: some users love it, some hate it, mostly because the mouse scroll wheel is very handy for zooming in and out on programs like Autodesk AutoCAD and Wacom tablets have that feature on the tablet surface, requiring putting the pen aside to use it.
+In the architectural and engineering fields, there's a split: some users love it, some hate it, mostly because the mouse scroll wheel is very handy for zooming on CAD programs and Wacom tablets have that feature on the tablet surface, requiring putting the pen aside to use it.
 Pressure sensitivity is also ignored in those programs, neglecting one of the tablet's main features.
 On the other hand, the more ergonomic position and programmable buttons could more than make up for it.

 Will touch devices kill pen tablets?